The Right Way To Be Wrong#

 But when it comes to solving real-world problems, determining what success looks like is actually a core part of your job as a data scientist.
 And what makes this task difficult is not how you measure your model’s successes — the number of true positives and true negatives the model generates — but in determining the types of mistakes it makes when it gets things wrong.

 Understanding how a model fails is just as important as minimizing mistakes in the first place (i.e., maximizing accuracy).
 Depending on the context, there can be huge asymmetries regarding the consequences of false positives and false negatives.
-Tell a someone with cancer they’re fine (false negative), and the result may be the death of the patient from an easily treatable condition; tell someone healthy there’s a chance they have cancer, and you may cause stress and additional tests, but the patient death is very unlikely.
+Tell someone with cancer they’re fine (false negative), and the result may be the death of the patient from an easily treatable condition; tell someone healthy there’s a chance they have cancer, and you may cause stress and additional tests, but the patient death is very unlikely.

 Similarly (but in a much less scary context), classify a credit card applicant as a “good credit risk” who is not actually credit-worthy (a false positive), and your company may lose the credit limit on the card they issue; classify someone as high risk who is actually not, and your company may lose the transaction fees that customer would have generated, but they won’t lose tens of thousands of dollars in unpaid bills.